 2. Hang a wall tapestry above the bed

-Do away with a traditional headboard and opt for something easy to change, but just as visually striking.
+Do away with a traditional headboard and opt for above the bed decor ideas that are easy to change, but just as visually striking.

 A clever alternative to investing in an oversized headboard is to choose bedroom accent wall ideas – something striking and eye-catching in size – and mount an antique suzani wall hanging or tapestry on the wall above.
 This botanical wall hanging by Lewis & Wood adds pattern and depth to the room.